mwalczyk/four/README.md

 Why do we do this?
 It turns out that slicing a tetrahedron in 4-dimensions is much simpler than slicing the full cells that make up the surface of a polytope.
 In particular, a sliced tetrahedron (embedded in 4-dimensions) will always produce zero, 3, or 4 vertices, which makes things quite a bit easier (particularly, when it comes to computing vertex indices for OpenGL rendering).

+In terms of implementation: each `mesh` in `four` maintains a GPU-side buffer that holds all of its tetrahedra (each of which is an array of 4 vertices).
+The slicing operation is performed via a compute shader that ultimately generates a new set of vertices (the "slice") for each tetrahedron.
+The same compute shader also generates draw commands on the GPU, which are later dispatched via `glMultiDrawArraysIndirect`.
+Essentially, each tetrahedron will generate its own unique draw command that renders either 0, 1, or 2 triangles, depending on whether the slicing operation returned an empty intersection (0), a single triangle (1), or a quad (2).

 ## Tested On
 - Windows 8.1, Windows 10
 - NVIDIA GeForce GTX 970M, NVIDIA GeForce GTX 980